MultiverseLearningProducts/swe/src/mod2/wk2/day3.md

 - When you request for a resource like a web page or image, the GET request will be used.

-- For the GET request, aAdditional information can be set in the query parameters where it's visible to all
+- For the GET request, additional information can be set in the query parameters where it's visible to all

 - When you submit a form, either the GET or POST can be used - the main difference is where the data to be sent is stored